Career Paths in Psychology to Help You Get Started

 - Schools

 - Psychiatric aide.
-You could assist mental health professionals as a psychiatric technician or aide and work in clinics, private practices and hospitals.
+You could assist mental health professionals as a psychiatric aide and work in clinics, private practices and hospitals.

-- Social services assistant.
+- Social and human services assistant.
 As a social and human services assistant, you might work for unemployment services, child protective services or another government agency to assist social workers and clients.

 Agencies that provide mental health services have licensed professionals, Lesniak said, but they also need workers without degrees to assist them.